Neonatal adrenal hemorrhage

 Slight interval decrease in the size of the irregular structure with central hypoechogenicity at the right suprarenal area but still with medium-level echo floaters, which may still represent debris/sediments.
 No vascularity seen on color Doppler application.
 There is again note of a cleavage/fat plane between this structure and the mildly effaced right kidney.

-The adrenal glands in newborns are relatively large in size (10-20 times larger than in adults relative to body weight) and exhibits increase in vascularity (50-60 arterial branches from 3 suprarenal arteries).
-Incidence of adrenal hemorrhage most commonly (~70%) occur on the right side because anatomically, the right adrenal gland is located between the liver and spine and thus, can result to its compression.
+The adrenal glands in newborns are relatively large in size (10-20x larger than in adults relative to body weight) and exhibit an increase in vascularity (50-60 arterial branches from 3 suprarenal arteries).
+Incidence of adrenal hemorrhage most commonly (~70%) occurs on the right side because anatomically, the right adrenal gland is located between the liver and spine and thus, can result in its compression.
 Moreover, the right adrenal vein drains into the inferior vena cava and its compression can induce venous pressure changes.

 - Wang CH, Chen SJ, Yang LY, Tang RB.
 Neonatal Adrenal Hemorrhage Presenting as a Multiloculated Cystic Mass.
 J Chin Med Assoc.
 2008 September.
 71(9); 481-484